isaacfab/cmu-17-691/2023-spring/class-8/README.md

 ![](https://ml-ops.org/img/ml-engineering.jpg)

+After deciding what is to be built and deploying it into production, there are external concerns.
+For these concerns, we pay special attention to testing, integration, and deployment.

 ## Example Sub-Components of an ML Product for Governance
 - Data Versioning (i.e. DVC)
 - Data Labeling (i.e. Label Studio)